How is adverse possession relevant when buying a property?

 The general rule is that a squatter is automatically entitled to be registered free of any registered charges.
 There is an exception to this general rule.
 Where the exception operates and the charge affects additional property, the squatter will be able to require the chargee to apportion the amount secured by the charge between the land in the squatter’s new registered title and the remainder of the property subject to the charge.
 The apportionment will be on the basis of the amount of debt secured by the charge at the time the squatter applies for apportionment and the respective values of the land that was adversely possessed and the rest of the property that is subject to the charge.
 The chargee must discharge the squatter’s estate on payment of the amount apportioned to that estate and their costs.
 The charger’s liability to the chargee will be reduced accordingly.
 The procedures can only be instigated once the squatter has been successfully registered.
 HM Land Registry plays no part in them.
 They require the squatter to give notice to the chargee requesting that the charge be apportioned.
 The squatter is required to provide valuations of the land comprising the new registered title and the other property subject to the charge.

 1. Adverse possession of registered leasehold land

-As soon as the squatter takes possession of land that is leased, time runs against the tenant.
+As soon as the squatter takes possession of the land that is leased, time runs against the tenant.
 Time does not run against the landlord until the lease expires – unless the adverse possession started before the lease, in which case time will continue to run against the landlord during the term of the lease.

 2. Encroachments onto registered land from leasehold land

-In respect of leasehold land there is no adverse possession by a tenant unless it clearly appears that the tenant has made an encroachment for his own benefit.
+In respect of leasehold land, there is no adverse possession by a tenant unless it clearly appears that the tenant has made an encroachment for his own benefit.